keunlee/automate-ocp-nfs-storage-provisioning/README.md

-# NFS Storage provisioning on OCP4 cluster via Ansible Automation
+# NFS Storage provisioning on an OCP4 Cluster via Ansible Automation

 The playbook w/in this repository will do the following: